apollographql/apollo-client/docs/source/essentials/local-state.md

 The [`apollo-link-state`](https://github.com/apollographql/apollo-link-state) project was the first to bring local state handling into the Apollo ecosystem.
 Handling local resolvers through the addition of an `ApolloLink` was a great starting point, and proved that `@client` based queries make sense, and work really well for local state management.

-While `apollo-link-state` works well, and it's nice to be able to modularly include local state handling when required, the use of an `ApolloLink` introduces a few hard to work around limitations.
-Local state handling in a link is restricted to only being able to leverage the API elements available within the link.
-We see local state management as an important part of the Apollo ecosystem, and as Apollo Client progresses, we want to make sure the handling of local resolvers are integrated as tightly as possible into core.
-This opens up new possibilities (like `@export` handling) and will tie nicely into the future planned adjustments to cache data retention, invalidation, garbage collection, etc.
+While `apollo-link-state` achieved some of the goals of local state handling, the information available when using any `ApolloLink` is limited by the modularity of the link system.
+We consider local state management a core part of the Apollo ecosystem, and as Apollo Client progresses, we want to make sure local resolvers are integrated as tightly as possible into core.
+This integration opens up new possibilities (like `@export` handling) and ties nicely into the future planned adjustments to cache data retention, invalidation, garbage collection, and other planned features that impact both local and remote data.

 Updating your application to use Apollo Client's local state management features, instead of `apollo-link-state`, is fairly straightforward.
 The necessary steps are outlined below.